elizabethgarza/Avocado-Classifier/README.md

 - [ ] Run the following commands:

       git clone https://github.com/elizabethgarza/FruitClassifier.git
-      cd ./FruitClassifier
+      cd ~/Desktop/FruitClassifier

 - [ ] Download the data at https://www.kaggle.com/moltean/fruits/download.
+Locate the file in `./Downloads` and double-click to decompress.
 Then, run:

-      mv ~/Downloads/5857-1166105-bundle-archive.zip ~/FruitClassifier/fruits-360
+      mv ~/Downloads/fruits-360 ~/Desktop/FruitClassifier

-- [ ] Drag the image you want to classify into the ./FruitClassifier directory.
+- [ ] Drag the image you want to classify into the FruitClassifier directory.

+      mv ~/your_predict_image_path ~/Desktop/FruitClassifier

 - [ ] Run the following command:

-      python3  predict.py  ./FruitClassifier  fruit_that_you_want_to_classify   number_of_iterations  learning_rate predict_image_path
+      python3  predict.py  ~/Desktop/FruitClassifier  fruit_that_you_want_to_classify   number_of_iterations  learning_rate  ~/Desktop/FruitClassifier/your_predict_image_path